sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-new-aggregators.md

 ---
-description: 'If you wish to feed the new ADS-B aggregators, follow the steps below.'
+description: "If you wish to feed the new ADS-B aggregators, follow the steps below."
 ---

 # New Aggregators